CloudSnorkel/cdk-github-runners/README.md

 1. Always start with the status function, make sure no errors are reported, and confirm all status codes are OK
 2. If jobs are stuck on pending:
    1. Make sure `runs-on` in the workflow matches the expected labels set in the runner provider
-   2. If it happens every time, cancel the job and start it again
+   2. If jobs get stuck often and take a long time to start, cancel the pending jobs and start them again
 4. Confirm the webhook Lambda was called by visiting the URL in `troubleshooting.webhookHandlerUrl` from `status.json`
    1. If it's not called or logs errors, confirm the webhook settings on the GitHub side
    2. If you see too many errors, make sure you're only sending `workflow_job` events